 Legal Advocacy for Your Indiana Workplace Brain Injury

-Since 1992, the experienced workplace accident lawyers at Klezmer Mauldin have concentrated their practice on helping people who have been hurt at work in Indiana.
+Since 1992, the experienced brain injury lawyers at Klezmer Mauldin have concentrated their practice on helping people who have been hurt at work in Indiana.
 If you or a loved one has suffered a TBI on the job, let Randy Klezmer and Nathan Maudlin put their experience to work on your behalf.

-Here are just a few examples of actions our lawyers can take to help you:
+Here are just a few examples of actions our brain injury lawyers can take to help you:

 - Fully and independently investigate your traumatic brain injury to uncover what actually caused the accident and what kinds of compensation may be available.